- Location: Pennsylvania

-Unlike most states, Pennsylvania does not absolutely require its teen drivers to take driver education.
-But if you don't, you can't get a full license until you're 18.
+Unlike most states, Pennsylvania does not require all teen drivers to take driver education.
+However, if you don't, you can't get a full license until you're 18 years old.

 If you're willing to wait that long, then 50 hours of supervised behind-the-wheel practice is the lone "education" requirement mandated by the Department of Transportation to get a license.
 It's often solely up to the parents to make sure their young driver learns the laws and the lessons they need to.
 However, driver education has its merits―and the state of Pennsylvania makes it easy for you to enroll.

-An additional six hours are devoted to on-road training.
-The Pennsylvania Department of Transportation (PennDOT) does allow these hours to apply toward the state's 50-hour requirement, but in many cases you will have already completed the 50 hours before enrolling in driver's ed (so you'll get the six hours anyway).
+An additional 6 hours are devoted to on-road training.
+The Pennsylvania Department of Transportation (PennDOT) does allow these hours to apply toward the state's requirement of 50 hours, but in many cases you will have already completed the 50 hours before enrolling in driver's ed (so you'll get the 6 hours anyway).

 You may also get all this training at state-approved third-party driver education schools.
 This could be the way to go if you want to enroll during summer break.

-If you want to upgrade your junior license to a regular license before you turn 18 (the earliest you can do this is at 17 1/2), then you are required to complete a state-approved driver's education course.
-You will be asked to attach your certificate of completion to your Application for Change from a Junior License to a Regular Noncommercial License.
-Without completing driver's ed, you will have to wait until you're 18 to be upgraded to the full unrestricted license.
+If you want to upgrade your junior license to a regular license before you turn 18 years old (the earliest you can do this is at 17 1/2 years old), then you are required to complete a state-approved driver's education course.
+You will be asked to attach your certificate of completion to your Application for Change from a Junior Driver's License to a Regular Non-Commercial License (Form DL-59).
+Without completing driver's ed, you will have to wait until you're 18 years old to be upgraded to the full unrestricted license.